tzrikka/revchat/docs/workflows/bitbucket.md

   - Kick removed reviewers from the Slack channel
 - If 1 or more commits are pushed to the PR branch
   - Mention the user and the commits in a Slack message
+  - Update RevChat's snapshot of the PR files
 - If the PR destination branch is retargeted
   - Mention and user with name and links of both branches
 - In any case, update the Slack channel's bookmarks